 The aroma of the beautifully turned wooden pieces, coupled with that instinctive need to reach out and feel their smooth surfaces, lend Simon's hand-crafted, wood-turned collection such a lovely, unique edge.

 I studied Art & Design at the Falmouth School of Art & Design in 1989, and have been interested in various art forms, design and applied arts all my life.
 I am a member of the CPA (Craft Potters Association).

-I am a member of the AWGB (Association of Woodturners Great Britain) and regularly attend meetings of the Ely Guild of Woodturners.
+I am the Secretary of the AWGB (Association of Woodturners Great Britain) and regularly attend meetings of the Ely Guild of Woodturners.

 I really enjoy the fact that Louise’s ceramics and my woodturning are so in tune.
 We can replicate each other’s ideas, but in different media; the mechanisms are very similar.